triton-inference-server/model_analyzer/docs/config.md

 Note that in the above configuration, it will not sweep through any of the parameters.
 The reason is that both `instance_group` and `preferred_batch_size` accept a list by default.
-If you want to sweep through different parameters, you can use the configuration below:
+Sweeping thorough different parameters can be achieved using the configuration below:
 ```yaml
 model_repository: /path/to/model/repository/